Island of Ideas.

 Island life may have changed a little, but the ideas don't stop flowing.

-The University of Tasmania has a proud history of sharing ideas through the hundreds of lectures, forums, seminars and workshops it provides free of charge to students, alumni and the wider community each year.
+The University of Tasmania has a proud history of sharing ideas through the public lectures and forums it provides free of charge to students, alumni and the wider community each year.

 You will need to register for our public lectures from the University's Events Calendar.